 Additional assignments and resources are available online.
 Our textbook publisher, Pearson, offers a set of readings and videotaped discussions on which assignments will be based.
 This is called "My History Lab."
-You need to register for the Pearson site after you get your copy of American Story.
-This will take you to assigned readings in "My History Lab."
-See below.
+You need to register for the Pearson site (see p.
+6) after you get your copy of American Story.
+At the portal find this class' link, which will take you to the HEINRICHS HOME OF HISTORY.
+The Triple H will give you access to a variety of items including test preparations, lectures, and "My History Lab."
+Items not placed there will be at MyBCC.